-- A new RSS guider was installed during the March/April 2018 shutdown and is available for 2019-2.
-See section 7.8 for details. - More polarimetric modes are becoming available users are encouraged to contact salthelp to indicate their priorities. - RSS is expected to obtain NIR spectroscopic capabilities in, likely, 2020.
+- The 2 new RSS guiders were installed during the March/April 2018 shutdown and areavailable for 2020-1.
+See section 7.8 for details. - More polarimetric modes are becoming available users are encouraged to contact salthelp to indicate their priorities. - RSS is expected to obtain NIR spectroscopic capabilities in, likely, 2021.
 The current plan is for an IFU unit in the J and H-band.

-1.5 Schedule for 2019-2 semester
+1.5 Schedule for 2020-1 semester